SynthstromAudible/DelugeFirmware/CommunityFeatures.md

 ### Audio Clip View
  - ([#141]) Holding the vertical encoder down while turning the horizontal encoder will shift the clip along the underlying audio file, similar to the same interface for instrument clips.

+### Takeover Mode

+ - ([#170]) The Takeover menu consists of three modes that can be selected from:

+ 			1) Jump: This is the default mode for the Deluge.
+As soon as a Midi Knob/Fader position is changed, the Deluge's internal Knob position/Parameter value jumps to the position of the Midi Knob/Fader.

+			2) Pickup: The deluge will ignore changes to its internal Knob position/Parameter value until the Midi Knob/Fader's position is equal to the Deluge Knob position.
+After which the Midi Knob/Fader will move in sync with the Deluge.

+			3) Scale: The deluge will increase/decrease its internal Knob position/Parameter value relative to the change of the Midi Knob/Fader position and the amount of "runway" remaining on the Midi controller.
+Once the Midi controller reaches its maximum or minimum position, the Midi Knob/Fader will move in sync with the Deluge.
+The Deluge will value will always decrease/increase in the same direction as the Midi controller.

 <h1 id="runtime-features">Runtime settings aka Community Features Menu</h1>